 SUNDAY | Arrival Day | | Islamorada: Cheeca Lodge and Spa

 Today we take full advantage of our stay at our luxury destination resort.
 Discovery Bicycle Tours will provide you with transportation from Miami International Airport to Cheeca Lodge and Spa and get you there by early afternoon.
-Now relax and enjoy all of the amenities we include in your stay– go for an outing on Cheeca Lodge’s paddle boards or kayaks, enjoy tennis on their six courts, play a round of golf (clubs included), opt for their many excellent spa services, stroll out into the bay on their wooden fishing pier, rest by the heated swimming pools or saltwater lagoon, or just lounge in the sun on the warm sands of their palm-tree-lined private beach.
-Later in the afternoon we will host a cocktail hour at an open air bar followed by a superb dinner in one of their three restaurants.
+Now relax and enjoy all of the amenities we include in your stay– go for an outing on Cheeca Lodge’s paddle boards or kayaks, enjoy tennis on their six courts, play a round of golf (clubs included), opt for their many excellent spa services, stroll out along their wooden fishing pier for a view of the bay, rest by the heated swimming pools or saltwater lagoon, or just lounge in the sun on the warm sands of their palm-tree-lined private beach.
+Later in the afternoon we will have a get-acquainted meeting followed by a superb dinner in one of their three restaurants.

 MONDAY | Islamorada: Cheeca Lodge and Spa

 This is your vacation, so sleep in if you wish, or get up early to watch a sensational Florida Keys sunrise.
 After a leisurely breakfast, we will lead you on a ride to Robbie’s, a famous old-style marina and fish shack immortalized in paintings by dozens of artists and photographers.
 The marina has a number of open air shops and galleries but is best known for the large schools of majestic silver king tarpon that cruise to their docks and can be hand fed with small bait fish offered to the visitors.
-We then enjoy a ride to Anne’s Beach for an ocean-side picnic followed by a professionally guided kayak adventure (weather permitting) out to the islands where we visit the state parks on Indian Key and Lignumvitae Key.
+We enjoy a professionally guided kayak adventure (weather permitting) of the amazing mangrove “tunnels” to get an up-close and personal encounter with the flora and fauna of a mangrove ecosystem.
 For those wanting additional miles, we offer an optional 8-mile ride to an interesting fossil reef at Windley Key.

 Tonight we treat you to bay side dining at the Islamorada Fish Company, a local favorite featuring freshly caught seafood as well as a great selection of non-fish appetizers and entrees.